-Within 10 days after final adjournment of the hearing, the Hearing Committee shall make a written report of its findings and recommendations in the matter and shall forward the same, together with the hearing record and all other documentation considered by it, to the body whose adverse professional review recommendation or action occasioned the hearing.
+Within 10 business days after final adjournment of the hearing, the Hearing Committee shall make a written report of its findings and recommendations in the matter and shall forward the same, together with the hearing record and all other documentation considered by it, to the CEO, President of Medical Staff the CMO and the MEC whose adverse professional review recommendation or action occasioned the hearing.
 All findings and recommendations by the Hearing Committee shall be supported by reference to the hearing record and the other documentation by it.
 The Hearing Committee report shall specifically affirm, reverse or modify the adverse professional review recommendation or action, which was reviewed.
 If the adverse professional review recommendation or action is affirmed, the Hearing Committee report shall include a statement that it is the reasonable belief of the Hearing Committee that the action taken or recommended is warranted by the facts, as presented at the hearing.